 It’s 2am and you’re staring at a chart that cratered 40% while you slept.
 The candles tell you nothing — just a red cliff where your money used to be.
 You scroll for an explanation.
 A thread blames “whales.”
 Another blames the Fed.
 Nobody actually knows, and neither do you, because the only thing you were ever watching was price.
-The people who got out before the drop were not luckier than you.
-They were reading a different screen.
+Some of the people who got out before the drop were simply lucky.
+Others were reading a different screen — and that screen is the subject of this review.

-The short version: Glassnode is an on-chain analytics platform that reads raw blockchain data — exchange inflows and outflows, large-holder wallet movements, and valuation ratios like MVRV and NUPL — and turns it into signals you can act on.
-Instead of trading on price charts and social sentiment, which lag and lie, you trade on what coins are actually doing on the public ledger.
-It will not predict the future or print money.
-It removes blind spots that cost most retail traders dearly, and it asks for real judgment in return.
-Plans run from a free Community tier to Pro at around $99/month and Institutional from roughly $799/month.
+The short version: Glassnode is an on-chain analytics platform that reads raw blockchain data — exchange inflows and outflows, large-holder wallet movements, and valuation ratios like MVRV and NUPL — and turns it into measurable indicators.
+Instead of reading only price charts and social sentiment, which lag and lie, you also read what coins are doing on the public ledger.
+It will not predict the future or print money — these metrics are descriptive, and a 2026 survey of peer-reviewed Bitcoin forecasting research found that no published model has reliably beaten a naive “today’s price” baseline across market regimes at one-to-six-month horizons (arXiv:2606.00071).
+What it removes are blind spots, and it asks for real judgment in return.
+Glassnode Studio plans run from a free Standard tier to Advanced at $49/month billed annually, with Professional quoted individually rather than list-priced (Glassnode Studio pricing, checked 2 August 2026).
 Best for traders managing meaningful capital who are willing to learn the metrics.
+Nothing here is investment advice.

 What is Glassnode and what does it actually do?